nvlbg/gepify/INSTALL.md

  - DEEZER_SECRET: the deezer client secret.
  - DEEZER_REDIRECT_URI: the redirect uri, as described in the OAuth2 specification.
  - DATA_DIRECTORY: the directory where songs and playlists will be stored (default is current directory)
+ - REDIS_HOST: the host where redis is running (default is localhost)
+ - REDIS_PORT: the port on which redis is listening (default is 6379)
+ - REDIS_PASS: the password of the redis server (default is empty password)
+ - REDIS_DB: the redis database name (default is gepify)

 Running the server
 ------------------